SNR-Based Features and Diverse Training Data for Robust DNN-Based Speech Enhancement: Introduction

 For better understanding, we analyze and compare the statistics of the logarithmized periodogram, the \ac{NAT} features and the \ac{SNRNAT} features.
 For this analysis, we use histograms and \ac{tSNE} for visualization~\cite{maaten_visualizing_2008}.
-The results shows that the \ac{SNRNAT} features are less dependent to changes of the overall level and the background noise.
+The results show that the \ac{SNRNAT} features are less dependent on changes of the overall level and the background noise.
 Further, also the internal representation of the \ac{DNN} is less dependent on the background noise if \ac{SNRNAT} features are employed instead of \ac{NAT} features.

 This paper extends our previous papers~\cite{rehr_robust_2018, rehr_analysis_2019} and provides for a more in depth analysis and evaluation.
 It has the following structure.
-In Section~\ref{sec:Conventional}, we recapitulate the speech and noise \ac{PSD} estimators presented in~\cite{breithaupt_novel_2008, gerkmann_noise_2011, gerkmann_unbiased_2012} that are used to extract the \ac{SNRNAT} features.
-Section~\ref{sec:DNN} presents the \ac{DNN} based enhancement methods where the employed network architectures and input features are considered.
-Section~\ref{sec:ExperimentalSetup} describes the evaluation and the used training data which is used for the evaluation in Section~\ref{sec:InstrumentalEvaluation} and the analysis in Section~\ref{sec:Analysis}.
+In Section~\ref{sec:Conventional}, we recapitulate the conventional speech and noise \ac{PSD} estimators presented in~\cite{breithaupt_novel_2008, gerkmann_noise_2011, gerkmann_unbiased_2012} that are used to extract speech \ac{PSD} and noise \ac{PSD} as shown in the second and third row of Fig.~\ref{fig:Introduction}.
+These estimates are later used in the \ac{NAT} and \ac{SNRNAT} features which are described in Section~\ref{sec:DNN}.
+Furthermore, the \ac{DNN} based enhancement methods and the used network architectures are also presented in Section~\ref{sec:DNN}.
+Section~\ref{sec:ExperimentalSetup} describes the evaluation and the training data which is used for the evaluation in Section~\ref{sec:InstrumentalEvaluation} and the analysis in Section~\ref{sec:Analysis}.
 Section~\ref{sec:Conclusions} concludes this paper.